Zonning/Battery12vStats/README.md

 #include <Arduino.h>
 #include <Battery12vStats.h>

-//Define battery type for better charge status accuracy, LEAD_ACID is default.
-// 1 - Lead Acid, 2 - AGM, 3 - GEL, 4 - LIFEPO4, 5 - CUSTOM
-int battType = 1;

-int adcPin = 36; //Define your ADC pin, Default is pin 36. float convFactor = 4.855; //Get this value by measure the battery with a multimeter and adjust it until its the same in the terminal. int nrReads = 20; //Around 20 reads is good, if you want a more stable input you should use ADS1115 with 16bits and more filter.
+int adcPin = 36; //Define your ADC pin, Default is pin 36. int nrReads = 20; //Around 20 reads is good, if you want a more stable input you should use ADS1115 with 16bits and more filter.

+int dt = 2000; //Delay time in loop.

-Battery12vStats battery(adcPin, convFactor, nrReads, battType);
+Battery12vStats battery(adcPin, nrReads);

 void setup() {
   Serial.begin(115200);

+  //Define battery type for better charge status accuracy, LEAD_ACID is default. battery.set_battType(1); // 1 - Lead Acid, 2 - AGM, 3 - GEL, 4 - LIFEPO4, 5 - CUSTOM

+  battery.set_conversionFactor(4.855); //Default is 4.855

 }